-And developing good habits can be a challenge in itself.
+What you strive to be better at isn’t as important as actually doing it.
+And developing good habits can be a challenge in and of itself.

-After all, it’s one thing to want to improve yourself… improve your life… but how you do it becomes key.
+After all, it’s one thing to want to improve yourself—but doing it is something else entirely.

 You need to make time for your habits.